What is the “Good Morning Monaghan” Phone Call Service?

 The befriending co-ordinator will liaise with the befriender to make sure everything is going well.
 However, if there is something you need to discuss or are not happy about you can contact the co-ordinator and she will do her best to get things sorted.

 Launched in 2011, Helping Hands is a Minor Repairs and Odd Jobs Service for Older People and People with disabilities living in Co.
 Monaghan.
 The service uses a pool of Garda vetted volunteers to carry out necessary small repairs and improvements to the homes of Helping Hands clients, enabling them to live independently in the community in increased comfort and safety.
-The work is co-ordinated from the MID Monaghan office and delivered free of charge.
+The work is co-ordinated from Monaghan Volunteer Centre and delivered free of charge.
 To be eligible for the service clients need to be over 65 years of age or have a disability, have no family members who could carry out the work on their behalf and not be in a position to engage a paid professional to do the work.

 Minor gardening (e.g. mowing lawns)